snigi-gupta/AttendingUniversityAtBuffalo/Computer Science Important Tips/README.md

 ### If you still have questions, you can start a new discussion in the discussion tab of the Github page.
 That way your question can be valuable and helpful to someone else too.
 I get notified via email when you submit your question and I am pretty quick with my responses on GitHub!

+Follow me on [Instagram](https://www.instagram.com/yourtechdiary/) I share loads of helpful content there.

 ### All the very best for your Masters journey!
 You will rock it!
-*This was last updated on 17 Jan 2021
+*This was last updated on 11 Jul 2021